People use fast and flat simulation to reason about new games: Additional analyses into human and model game evaluation

 \subsubsection{Component ablations}

 To assess the impact of the relative contribution of each funness model component, we lesion each component.
-Analysis of Variance (ANOVA) and Akaike information criterion (AIC) assessments highlight that each component contributes to the fit to human data (see Table~\ref{tab:feature-ablation-fun}).
+Analysis of Variance (ANOVA) and Akaike information criterion (AIC) assessments highlight that each component contributes to the fit to human data (see Extended Data in the main text).
 We also assess the relative benefit for fitting each component with a non-linear spline in Table~\ref{tab:lin-quad-fun}.
 We see a relative benefit only for the game length component.
 The balance feature collapses back to a single degree of freedom (linear fit).